jaantollander/masters-thesis/content/21_puhti.md

 Node types, listed in Table \ref{tab:puhti-nodes}, dictates the set of nodes where job may run.
 Typically, memory and local storage limits are the same for the node type.

-Puhti uses the Slurm workload manager, introduced in Section \ref{slurm-workload-manager}.
-At the time of writing, the version was 21.08.7, but it is updated regularly.
-It has partitions with different resource limits, set by administrators, as seen in Table \ref{tab:slurm-partitions}.
-When we submit a job to Slurm, we must specify which partition it will run, the project used for billing, and the resource we wish to reserve.
-We present concrete examples of Slurm job scripts for Puhti in Appendix \ref{slurm-job-scripts}.
-Slurm schedules the job to run when sufficient resources are available using a fair share algorithm.
-It also performs accounting of details about the submitted jobs.

 Slurm sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
 One of them is the *Slurm Job ID* (`SLURM_JOB_ID` environment variable) which we use as an identifier to collect job-specific file operations.